 Older adults have a range of unique nutritional requirements and their daily nutrition needs are extremely important.
 Unlike younger adults whose healthy BMI range is 20-25 kg/m2, older adults over the age of 65 have an adjusted healthy weight range of 24-30 kg/m2.

 Holding a little extra weight has been associated with a reduced mortality risk, so don’t feel bad for having a little dessert after dinner.

-Other main nutritional concerns for older adults include maintaining strong healthy bones and adequate muscle mass.
+Other main nutritional concerns for older adults include maintaining strong healthy bones and adequate muscle mass

-If you are over the age of 65 and are concerned about your nutrition related health give us a call at Generation Physio & Allied Health, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
+If you are over the age of 65 and are concerned about your nutrition related health give us a call at Generation Physio and Allied Health, we have a friendly team of professionals that are dedicated to changing the lives of our clients.